UniLogin/UniLogin/universal-login-sdk/README.md

 ## SDK

-SDK is a JS library, that helps to communicate with relayer.
-SDK makes easy to manage contract, by creating basic contract-calling messages.
-Learn more about SDK in [documentation](https://universalloginsdk.readthedocs.io/en/latest/sdk.html).
+SDK is a JS library, that communicates with relayer.
+SDK allows managing contract, by creating basic contract-calling messages.

+## Documentation

+To learn about SDK go to [documentation](https://universalloginsdk.readthedocs.io/en/latest/sdk.html)